StevenRice99/Unity-Camera-Calibration/readme.md

 1. Install [NaughtyAttributes](https://github.com/dbrizov/NaughtyAttributes "NaughtyAttributes") to your [Unity](https://unity.com "Unity") project.
 2. Add the [CameraManager.cs](Assets/CameraManager.cs "CameraManager.cs") script from this repository to your [Unity](https://unity.com "Unity") project.
+3. If you are planning to build for WebGL, in your project assets create the folder `Plugins/WebGL` and copy the [FileDownloader.jslib](Assets/Plugins/WebGL/FileDownloader.jslib "FileDownloader.jslib") file to it.

 # Usage